theNewDynamic/oregonsadventurecoast.com/content/event/annual-bbq-blues-brews-on-the-bay.md

 #### BBQ!

-For the 9th Year, The Mill brings you **finger-lickin' good barbeque** for a Kansas City Barbecue Society Sanctioned Event, bringing the best grill masters and teams together,  vying for the title of **Grand Champion!** See the schedule below for tasting times!
+For the 10th Year, The Mill brings you **finger-lickin' good barbeque** for a Kansas City Barbecue Society Sanctioned Event, bringing the best grill masters and teams together,  vying for the title of **Grand Champion!** See the schedule below for tasting times!

 {{< spacer 50>}}

 #### BLUES!

 **Smokin’ hot tunes** from some of the best blues musicians throughout both days.
-After grabbing some BBQ and a Brew, stop in the music tent to hear such greats as Inner Limits and Lloyd Tolbert Band!
+After grabbing some BBQ and a Brew, stop in the music tent to hear these great bands!

 {{< spacer 50>}}